kbwco/kbwco.github.io/_basics/GameplayBasics.md

 and/or specify conditions for who won/lost.

 ## Multiple Games
-* If you play multiple games in a row, nothing transfers from one game to the next (i.e. you can't carry over cards from your hand, the discard should be reshuffled into the deck, etc.)
+* If you play multiple games, nothing transfers from one game to the next (i.e. you can't carry over cards from your hand, the discard should be reshuffled into the deck, etc.)